 William pays tribute to ‘legend of Rugby League’ and MND campaigner Rob Burrow

-The Prince of Wales has paid tribute to “legend of Rugby League” Rob Burrow after his death died aged 41 following a lengthy battle with motor neurone disease.
+The Prince of Wales has paid tribute to “legend of Rugby League” Rob Burrow, after his death aged 41 following a lengthy battle with motor neurone disease.

-The MND Association said Burrow was a “passionate advocate” for people with the “brutal” disease and “inspired support from so many”, with William adding that the former England international had a “huge heart”.
+The MND Association said Burrow was a “passionate advocate” for people with the “brutal” disease, and William said that the former England international had a “huge heart”.

+Burrow’s former team, Leeds Rhinos, said he “passed away peacefully” at Pinderfields Hospital in Wakeford, near his home, surrounded by his family, after becoming ill earlier this week.

+On behalf of the Burrow family, the rugby league club thanked the hospital’s staff for “their compassion and caring for Rob in his final days”.
-In January, William surprised Burrow and his former teammate Kevin Sinfield by making them CBEs during a visit to Headingley Stadium in Leeds.

-The Prince of Wales paid tribute to the pair’s “phenomenal” efforts in raising funds and awareness of motor neurone disease.
+In January, William surprised Burrow and his former teammate Kevin Sinfield by making them CBEs during a visit to Headingley Stadium, paying tribute to their “phenomenal” efforts in raising funds for motor neurone disease.

+Burrow spearheaded a £6.8 million appeal for Leeds Hospitals Charity, where he received care, for a state-of-the-art care centre for people living with motor neurone disease.

+Leeds Rhinos said work on Monday to begin building the new Rob Burrow Centre for Motor Neurone Disease will “go ahead as planned at Rob’s request”, adding it was a tribute to his “incredible work”.

 Burrow spent his entire rugby league career with Leeds Rhinos and helped them win eight Super League titles, and represented Great Britain.